mmcgahan/graft-test/README.md

 **The `meetup-web-platform` library attempts to help with 2 through 4, but largely leaves 1 to app developers.**

-## Additional Features
+## Additional features

-1. Components Library: We have an extensive and growing library of components that are used across *-web sites.
-This library also contains many foundational layout components that are used to build pages within mup-web.
+1. Components Library: We have an extensive and growing library of components that are used across `*-web` sites.
+This library also contains many foundational layout components that are used to build pages within `mup-web`.
 Refer to [`meetup-web-components`](https://github.com/meetup/meetup-web-components) for additional docs

 2. Design: We also heavily rely on [`swarm-sasstools`](https://meetup.github.io/swarm-sasstools/)